cosenary/Instagram-PHP-API/README.markdown

 ## Get started ##

 [Register your application](http://instagr.am/developer/register/) with Instagram, and receive your OAuth `client_id` and `client_secret`.
-Take a look at the [uri guidlines](#samples-for-redirect-urls) before registering a Redirect URI.
+Take a look at the [uri guidlines](#samples-for-redirect-urls) before registering a redirect URI.

 > A good place to get started is the example App.